parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

     time: 652 ms

-Individual ADT expression can be visualized in the either UMAP easily
+Individual ADT expression can be visualized in either UMAP easily.

 ```python